Attribute Restoration Framework for Anomaly Detection: Related Works

 \textbf{Surrogate supervision based approaches:} Many approaches modeled anomaly detection as an unsupervised learning problem and remedy the lack of supervision by introducing surrogate supervision.
 The model was trained to optimize the surrogate task-based objective function firstly.
 Then normal data can be separated with the assumption that anomalous data will result differently in the surrogate task.

 Reconstruction~\cite{an2015variational,xia2015learning,schlegl2017unsupervised,zong2018deep,deecke2018image} is the most popular surrogate supervision.
 Based on autoencoders or variation autoencoders, this kind of method compressed normal samples into a lower-dimensional latent space and then reconstructed them to approximate the original input data.
 It assumed that anomalous samples would be distinguished through relatively high reconstruction errors compared with normal samples.
-Sakurada \emph{et al.}\emph~\cite{Sakurada2014Anomaly} were the first to apply the autoencoder to anomaly detection.
+Sakurada \emph{et al.}~\cite{Sakurada2014Anomaly} were the first to apply the autoencoder to anomaly detection.
 This work further indicated that the learned features in the hidden layer of autoencoders were distinguishable between normal and anomalous data.
-Based on that, Nicolau \emph{et al.}\emph~\cite{nicolau2016hybrid} introduced density estimation to estimate the different distribution in the latent space of autoencoder.
+Based on that, Nicolau \emph{et al.}~\cite{nicolau2016hybrid} introduced density estimation to estimate the different distribution in the latent space of autoencoder.
 It assumed that anomalous data would hold lower density in latent space.

-Some recent works~\cite{SimilarityMetricAutoencoding,dosovitskiy2016generating} indicated mean square error (MSE) loss function, adopted by most reconstruction-based methods, forces the network to focus on pixel-wise error rather than learning high-level semantic features.
+Some recent works~\cite{SimilarityMetricAutoencoding,dosovitskiy2016generating} indicated mean square error (MSE) loss function, adopted by most reconstruction-based methods, forces the network to focus on pixel-wise error rather than learning semantic features.
 When dealing with more complex data, the learned low-level features are more likely to be shared and lead to good reconstruction results in both normal and anomalous data.